GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Config Sync

-Config Sync is a Kubernetes operator that allows managing of Kubernetes resources in a GitOps approach where the configurations are stored in the git repository and automatically pulled by the operator to be applied.
+Config Sync is a Kubernetes operator that allows managing Kubernetes resources in a GitOps approach where the configurations are stored in the git repository and automatically pulled by the operator to be applied.

 Follow the instructions below to manually install the Config Connector operator.